2026 FIFA World Cup: How Does the New 12-Group Format of 4 + 32-Team Knockout Work?

 🔬 What to Expect From Both Teams 🔥

-Luis de la Fuente's side enters this clash with immense confidence, looking to preserve a formidable 16-game unbeaten run in front of their home fans.
+Mohamed Ouahbi's side enters this clash with immense confidence, looking to preserve a formidable 27-match unbeaten run during their warm-up games.

-With a squad featuring seasoned veterans like Rodri and clinical finishers like Ferran Torres, they provide a stern test for any visiting nation.
+With a squad featuring seasoned veterans like Noussair Mazraoui and clinical finishers like Ayoub El Kaabi, they provide a stern test for any opposing nation.

-Having enjoyed an unbeaten qualifying campaign, this fixture against Asian opposition is a strategic move to master the required playing style.
+Having been paired with Brazil, Scotland, and Haiti in the upcoming finals, this fixture against European opposition is a strategic move to master the required playing style.

-With group stage matches against France, Senegal, and Norway looming in June, finding their rhythm in Europe this month is a top priority for the technical bench.
+With group stage matches against France and Senegal looming in June, finding their rhythm in New Jersey this month is a top priority for the technical bench.

 👥 Predicted Lineups 👥